nationalarchives/tdr-terraform-github/README.md

    ```
    [location of project] $ export AWS_PROFILE=management
    [location of project] $ export GITHUB_TOKEN=[valid token with access to TDR GitHub repos.
-Can use token from SSM parameter store: /mgmt/github/jenkins-api-key]
+Can use your personal developer token from Develoer Settings]
    [location of project] $ export GITHUB_OWNER=nationalarchives
    ```